Summary

 Notable Quotes

-"Dominant culture is not some natural default setting."
+"Dominant culture is not some natural default setting, it’s culture that imposes itself onto a space or group of people."

-"Making space for subcultures to thrive creates a healthier environment for everyone."
+"Making space for subculture to thrive is like letting more air and sunlight in, it creates a healthier environment for everyone."

-"It's your job to design systems that work for all people."
+"It is your job to design systems and processes that work for all people."

 More Videos